Updated: September 7, 2018

 Viral Content Bee Review

-Put simply, VCB is a simple to use blog content sharing tool where bloggers share your content on several social media platforms after you’ve accumulated points by sharing the content of others.
+Put simply, VCB is a simple to use blog content sharing tool where bloggers share your content with their followers on various social media platforms after you’ve accumulated points by sharing the content of others.

 A big plus is that it’s a free service, with paid ‘Pro’ plans offering extra credit, better analytics, forum access etc: